Virtual audience: Reception

-The use of an audio-only virtual audience during the 74th British Academy Film Awards faced mixed reception; Deadline Hollywood noted that it "certainly added more atmosphere than BAFTA would’ve gotten from a silent Royal Albert Hall", but that some viewers and journalists questioned whether the show was actually using a canned laugh track and crowd noise.
+The use of an audio-only virtual audience during the 74th British Academy Film Awards faced mixed reception; Deadline Hollywood noted that it "certainly added more atmosphere than BAFTA would've gotten from a silent Royal Albert Hall", but that some viewers and journalists questioned whether the show was actually using a canned laugh track and crowd noise.

-Multiple writers have described virtual audiences as being dystopian or reminiscent of scenes from "Fifteen Million Merits",—an episode of the British sci-fi anthology Black Mirror—where an in-universe talent show is depicted as having an audience of 3D avatars on a screen.
+Multiple writers have described virtual audiences as being dystopian; some writers drew comparisons to "Fifteen Million Merits"—a 2011 episode of the British sci-fi anthology Black Mirror where an in-universe talent show is depicted as having an audience of 3D avatars on a screen.